A Super-Comfortable 'Take it Anywhere' Headphone

 AEON 2 + Element X

-The AEON 2 closed-back is a warm side of neutral headphone, though not as warm as its open-back counterpart.
+The AEON 2 closed-back is a warm side of neutral headphone, though not as warm as its open-back counterpart (and definitely not as warm as the Dan Clark Audio ETHER 2)!
 It has a more balanced and less colored sound signature that carries a sense of purity and refinement.
 Bass is satisfying and punchy but it doesn't steal the show, and it's a bit tighter than on the AEON 2 open backs.
 Mids are clean and intimate with good resolution.
 Highs are controlled and sweet.
+They're among the best headphones I have tried.

 Right out of the gate, I listened to "Ya Mar" to see how the higher-range percussion rendered.
 (This was a small area of lack for me on the AEON 2 open-backs.)
 I was rewarded with more of the zing that I like, with a feeling of the percussive hits playing out in my head.
 Lower bass felt tight and controlled, and the overall feel was smooth and mellow.